jadczykjakub/cSharpAcademy_Drink_Menu/README.md

 # Drink Menu

-C# drink menu.
+C# drink menu console app using external API.
-Get familiar with sending

 # Given Requirements
 - You were hired by restaurant to create a solution for their drinks menu.